 Mickey Leland Archives

-The Mickey Leland Center For Environment, Justice and Sustainability at Texas Southern University administers the unpublished papers, audio visual material, artifacts and library of the late U.S. Congressman George Thomas “Mickey” Leland.
+The Mickey Leland Center on Hunger, Poverty, and World Peace at Texas Southern University administers the unpublished papers, audio visual material, artifacts and library of the late U.S. Congressman George Thomas “Mickey” Leland.
 The collection is stored at the Barbara Jordan / Mickey Leland School of Public Affairs and includes the legislative work, correspondence, newspaper clippings, pictures, audio visual material, library and personal items of Congressman Mickey Leland.
 The materials in the collection date from the early 1970’s to 2015.
 Much of the collection concentrates on Mickey Leland’s political career from 1970 to 1989.

 Alison Leland, the widow of the late Congressman donated his congressional papers and collection to Texas Southern University in 1989.
 The Mickey Leland Archives and Collection are a part of the Archives Collection of the 18th Congressional District of Houston, Texas, located at Texas Southern University.
 Congressional papers at the University also include those of former Congresswoman Barbara Jordan, who preceded Mickey Leland in representing the 18th Congressional District in Congress.
 The Leland’s Papers expand the University’s acquisition, access, and preservation program and constitute a major collection in the Southwest.